thirumurthis/Learnings/camel/camel-k/Integration_with_camel-k_example.md

               number: 80
 ```

-- Apply the ingress using `kubectl apply -f ingress-rule.yaml` and check if the ingress is created using `kubectl get ingress`
+- To apply the ingress rule use `kubectl apply -f ingress-rule.yaml` command.
+- To check the ingress status use `kubectl get ingress` command.

-#### Access the REST endpoint
+### Access the REST endpoint and output

-- Once the integration is successfully running, we can use `wget` to get access the response.
+- Once the integration is deployed successfully and in running state, we can use `wget` to get access the endpoint.
+Below is the complete command.

 ```
 wget -q -O - localhost/api/demo/hello